 This era of redesigned church buildings was soon followed by the rise of revivalism inspired by the evangelistic preaching of Charles Wesley (1707 - 1788) and George Whitefield (1714 - 1770).
-Benefactors of the preaching ministries of these evangelists contributed funds to construct a radically different architecturally-styled church building or tabernacles as they were called.
-Designed to accommodate crowds of people and to
+Benefactors of the preaching ministries of these evangelists contributed funds to construct

 "facilitate the hearing of the preacher," these typically round shaped rooms were designed with the congregation seating facing a pulpit elevated on one side.
-"Revivalism transformed Christian experience," observed Jeanne Halgren Kilde, who explained that, "personal access to the divine was no longer a private affair but a highly public event in which participants freely watched as individuals around them wrestled with their consciences."
-This church design would soon make its way to the American colonies and eventually influence the design of church buildings there.
+"Revivalism transformed Christian experience," observed Jeanne Halgren Kilde, who explained that, "personal access to the divine was no longer a private affair but a highly public event in which participants freely watched as individuals around them wrestled with their consciences."35 This church design would soon make its way to the American colonies and eventually influence the design of church buildings there.